Brief Description of Employees’ and Employers’ Associations

 Other Types of Employee Representative Bodies

-In addition to the representative bodies mentioned above, Directive 2009/38/EC aims to establish a European Works Council (EWC) or a procedure for informing and consulting employees in Community-scale undertakings and Community-scale groups of undertakings.
 A “Community-scale undertaking” means an undertaking with at least 1 000 employees in the Member States and at least 150 employees in at least two different Member States.
+A Community-scale group is a group of undertakings meeting the following conditions:

 The procedure for setting up a European Works Council is to be initiated either on the initiative of the central management itself, or at the written request of the central management by at least 100 employees, or their representatives, employed in at least two establishments, or two undertakings, situated in at least two different Member States.
 Next, a special negotiation group will try to set up a European Works Council, but they can also decide to stop the negotiations.
 The special negotiation group will determine the main tasks and competences of the EWC.